top of page

 Crossfader

-Inside of a DAW, the crossfade that you apply at the start and end points of an audio clip lets you create in a specific amount of time the transition from complete silence to full volume or the opposite.
+Inside a DAW, the crossfade that you apply at the start and end points of an audio clip lets you create in a specific amount of time the transition from complete silence to full volume or the opposite.
 This is also a form of morphing even if you never thought of it (I like thinking of silence as a form of 'sound').

 Audio Clips Crossfade Function - Blog Morphing by HydraTek